 Follow these tips to improve brain cognition and prevent memory loss

 Switch to a wholesome diet based on fresh fruit and vegetables, whole grains, and lean meats.
 You should also limit your intake of high-fat foods.
 This is known as “the Mediterranean diet.”
-This diet has been connected to a lower risk of chronic degenerative diseases such as AD.
+This diet has been to a lower risk of chronic degenerative diseases such as AD.

 Add more omega-3 fatty acids your diet.
 Omega-3s have may help improve heart health and prevent cognitive decline.

-Treatments from traditional Chinese medicine have had positive results in managing the symptoms of metabolic syndrome.
+Treatments from traditional Chinese medicine have had in managing the symptoms of metabolic syndrome.
 Active compounds such as berberine or the ones found in ginseng and bitter melon may help with glucose and lipid metabolism.

 You should check with your doctor before taking any supplements.
 If you consult an alternative health practitioner, make sure to keep a list of all supplements that you’re taking and consult with your doctor.
 You should discuss any possible interactions with other medication you may be taking.